• Skip to primary navigation

 • 2 Ingredient Pineapple Ice Cream

-Biko is a famous Filipino dessert made of sticky rice, coconut milk and sugar mixed and cooked to make a perfect dessert to pair with hot choco or coffee!
+This Biko recipe is a famous Filipino dessert made of sticky rice, coconut milk and brown sugar mixed and cooked to make a perfect dessert to pair with hot choco or coffee!

 Author: Lainey